darthcrypto87/Decerd-Poker-Series---Proposal/README.md

 You have to rely on me with organizing the tournaments.
 Participation is for people 18+.
 We'll have to declare that but can't prevent minors trying to qualify for a tournament.

+888poker could deactivate the feature within the timespan that we run the Decred Poker Series.
+We need confirmation from them that they'll keep it up for at least the timespan we decide on.